miraphilip5/react-project-web-warriors/README.md

-# Petal Express is an e-commerce platform that specializes in delivery of different types of flowers to its customers.
+# Petal Express is an e-commerce platform specializing in delivering different types of flowers to its customers.

 ## 	List of features
   ## Kaiyan
-    - [x]	Flowers listing (Landing page) – list flowers and search feature
+    - [x]	Flowers listing (Landing page) – list flowers available from the database
-    - [x]	Flower detail – detail information about a single product such as name, price, picture, stock, description, etc.
+    - [x]	Flower detail – detailed information about a single product(flower) such as name, price, picture, stock, description, etc.
   ## Mira
     - [x]	Order Management
         •	View current/historic order info